 Why the distinction is load-bearing

-The whole strategy of Small-signal analysis depends on separating these.
-You first solve the uppercase circuit (DC only — the Operating point, using the MOSFET large-signal model).
-Then you solve the lowercase circuit (AC only — the small-signal model, with DC sources zeroed).
+Small-signal analysis depends on separating these.
+You first solve the uppercase circuit (DC only, the Operating point, using the MOSFET large-signal model).
+Then you solve the lowercase circuit (AC only, DC sources zeroed).
 The relations differ: the DC current obeys the nonlinear MOSFET square-law , while the AC current obeys the linear .
 Writing when you mean , or when you mean , silently mixes a nonlinear bias equation with a linear signal one.
-Get in the habit of reading the cases before reading the symbol.
+Read the cases before reading the symbol.